Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Background Related Work

 \subsection{The Interplay of Misinformation, Online Toxicity, and Political Polarization}

-Several works, close to our study, have attempted to understand how political polarization, online toxicity, and misinformation interact.
-Online toxicity, for instance, has been heavily associated with increased political polarization and the use of misinformation~\cite{cinelli2021dynamics,tucker2018social}.
-Conversely, Rajadesingan et~al.~\cite {rajadesingan2021political}, find that political discussions in non-overtly political subreddits often lead to less toxic conversational outcomes.
-Cinelli \textit{et~al.}~\cite{cinelli2021dynamics}, show that misinformation about COVID-19 on YouTube also promoted hate, toxicity, and conspiracy theories on the platform.
-Chen \textit{et al.}~\cite{chen2022misleading}, utilizing network-based analysis, find that many misleading online videos often lead to increased incivility in their comments.
-Separately, Rains \textit{et al.}~\cite{rains2017incivility} find that high polarization is a major factor in producing incivility and toxicity online.
-De Francisci Morales \textit{et al.}~\cite{de2021no} find, most markedly that the interaction of individuals of different political orientations increased negative conversational outcomes.
-Similarly, Kim \textit{et al.}, Kwon \textit{et al.}, and Shen \textit{et al.} all find that exposure to these negative conversations actually increases observers' tendency to also engage in incivility~\cite{kim2019incivility,kwon2017offensive,shen2020viral}.
-Finally, Imhoff \textit{et al.}~\cite{imhoff2022conspiracy} find that political polarization is a key aspect of people's belief in false narratives.

-Despite this panoply, of research, we note however, it is fairly unclear how polarization and toxicity interact in the presence of misinformation and in different political environments.
-In this work, we seek to fully understand these dynamics.
+Several works have attempted to understand how political partisanship, online toxicity, and misinformation interact.
+Online toxicity, for instance, has been heavily associated with increased political polarization and misinformation~\cite{cinelli2021dynamics,tucker2018social}.
+Rajadesingan {et~al.}~\cite{rajadesingan2021political}, find that political discussions in non-overtly political subreddits often lead to less toxic conversations.
+Cinelli {et~al.}~\cite{cinelli2021dynamics}, show that misinformation about COVID-19 on YouTube promoted hate and toxicity.
+Chen {et~al.}~\cite{chen2022misleading}, utilizing network-based analysis, find that misleading online videos often lead to increased incivility in their comments.
+Separately, Rains {et~al.}~\cite{rains2017incivility} find that political extremism is a major factor in toxicity online.
+De Francisci Morales {et~al.}~\cite{de2021no} find, most markedly that the interaction of individuals of different political orientations increased negative conversational outcomes.
+Similarly, Kim {et~al.}, Kwon {et~al.}, and Shen {et~al.} find that exposure to negative conversations increases observers' tendency to further engage in incivility~\cite{kim2019incivility,kwon2017offensive,shen2020viral}.
+Finally, Imhoff {et~al.}~\cite{imhoff2022conspiracy} find that political polarization is a key aspect of people's belief in false narratives.
+However, despite this panoply of research, it is unclear how political partisanship and toxicity interact in the presence of misinformation and across political environments.
+In this work, we seek to understand this dynamic.